oracle-livelabs/partner-solutions/oci-observability-management-database-management/iam/iam.md

 	Enter the following rule and click Create.
 	```
-	Allow service dpd to read secret-family in tenancy
+	<copy>Allow service dpd to read secret-family in tenancy</copy>
 	```

 3. Click the Create Policy button.
 Enter the required details, the Name *DBMGMT_User_Policy_LiveLabs* and Description *User policy for Database Management service for compartement LiveLabs*.
 Select the *root* compartment where this resource will be created in.
 Switch the Show manual editor toggle to enable.

 	Enter the following rule and click Create.
 	```
-	Allow group 'DBMGMT_LiveLabs_Group' to manage dbmgmt-family in tenancy where any {target.compartment.name = 'LiveLabs'}
+	<copy>Allow group 'DBMGMT_LiveLabs_Group' to manage dbmgmt-family in tenancy where any {target.compartment.name = 'LiveLabs'}
 	Allow group 'DBMGMT_LiveLabs_Group' to manage metrics in tenancy where any {target.compartment.name = 'LiveLabs'}
 	Allow group 'DBMGMT_LiveLabs_Group' to manage alarms in tenancy where any {target.compartment.name = 'LiveLabs'}
 	Allow group 'DBMGMT_LiveLabs_Group' to manage objects in tenancy where any {target.compartment.name = 'LiveLabs'}